 New England’s landscape is lush, its rivers team with fish, its beaches begin to attract sun worshippers.
 And if you visit in the first few weeks of June before kids are out of school, you can still find deals on lodgings and avoid peak summer crowds.

-This summer, there are so many new things to do in New England, you’ll also have the chance to be first to see new sights, ride new rides and rest your head in new beds.
+You’ll also have the chance to be first to see new sights, ride new rides and rest your head in new beds when New England's newest hotels and attractions debut in time for the summer season.
 Then, instead of dreading Monday, you can look forward to sharing your adventures with envious colleagues.

 So, how warm is the weather during June in New England?

 Average June Temperatures (Low / High):

 Hartford, CT: 59 / 79 F (15 / 26 C)